 We’re seeing it everywhere – the transition from fee-for-service to value-based care is here.
 With the early transition starting in joint replacement surgery via CJR hospitals, spine surgeons will likely be the next to experience this shift.
 In our opinion, the question is not how to survive value-based care, but rather how to thrive in the new ecosystem where value is grounded in data.

-The great thing is, many of the lessons we’re learning with THA/TKA can be directly applied to spine.
+The great thing is that many of the lessons we’re learning with THA/TKA can be directly applied to Spine.

 1) Standardize your care pathways.

 When all care pathways from pre-op to discharge are the same, the cost variance of caring for a patient decreases.
 Standardization also enables comparisons across departments and organizations.

 Did you know that a spine fusion has dramatic variations in implant cost?
 It’s critical that surgeons have real-time, intraoperative access to the cost of implants.
 Keeping a constant cost profile will be critical when bundled payments take effect.